pmean/build-website/text/04/categorical.md

 Notice that the numbers in parentheses (pclass(1) and pclass(2)) do not necessarily correspond to first and second classes.
 It depends on how SPSS chooses the indicator variables.
 How did I know how to interpret the indicator variables and the odds ratios?
-I wouldn\'t have known how to do this if I hadn\'t computed a crosstabulation earlier.
+I wouldn't have known how to do this if I hadn't computed a crosstabulation earlier.
 It is very important to do a few simple crosstabulations before you run a logistic regression model, because it helps you orient yourself to the data.

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at [Category: Logistic regression](../category/LogisticRegression.html).